CartoDB/airship/packages/styles/src/checkbox/README.md

 ```

 ## Checkbox errors
-You can give checkbos an error-status using the `as-checkbox-input--error` class modifier on the `input` element.
+You can give checkboxes an error-status using the `as-checkbox-input--error` class modifier on the `input` element.

 ```html